 What is Equatorial Mount and How it Works

-An equatorial mount is a device that compensates Earth rotation.
-Instead of placing your camera directly on a tripod, you install your equatorial mount on a tripod, and then your camera on the mount.
-This way, your images will have pinpoint stars instead of star-lines due to the Earth rotating around its own axis.
+An equatorial mount is a device that compensates for Earth's rotation.
+Instead of placing your camera directly on a tripod, you install your equatorial mount on a tripod and then your camera on the mount.
+This way, your images will have pinpoint stars instead of star-lines due to the Earth rotating around its axis.

-Using equatorial mount, you can expose for ten or twenty minutes (for a single camera exposure!), and still have your deep-sky object in the camera frame at the exact same position, motionless.
+Using an equatorial mount, you can expose for ten or twenty minutes (for a single camera exposure!) and still have your deep-sky object in the camera frame at the same position, motionless.
 It's impossible to do without the mount.

 Camera

 Choosing your first camera for astrophotography is not as simple as it sounds.
-Although you can produce fantastic results with all major brand cameras, it all comes to personal needs and preferences.
+Although you can produce fantastic results with all primary brand cameras, it all comes to personal needs and preferences.

 DSLR and Mirrorless Cameras (MILC)

-Using DSLR or MILC as your first astrophotography camera is a very good idea.
+Using DSLR or MILC as your first astrophotography camera is an excellent idea.
 Although they are not as good as dedicated astronomy cameras, they have a few advantages over the CCDs:

 - Price.
 DSLR's are far cheaper than dedicated mono cameras.